alyssavanerelli/C4L_phylogenomics/README.md

 Once you have downloaded each genome, unzip the downloaded folder and the genome will be the `.fna` file within `ncbi_dataset/data/[GCA#######_specific to species]`

-Then we can rename these genomes and delete the files we don't need (typical genome naming is the first 3 letters of the genus followed by the first three letters of the specific epithet `Drosophila ananassae = DroAna.fa`)
+Then we can rename these genomes and delete the files we don't need

+Typical genome naming is the first 3 letters of the genus followed by the first three letters of the specific epithet `Drosophila ananassae = DroAna.fa`
 ```
 unzip ncbi_dataset.zip